Why do we succumb to 'Impulse Buying'?

 Don’t think that impulse purchasing only impacts of smaller add-on items.
 Even larger more expensive things can be irresistible to our hunter, gatherer brain.
 Basically, anything that we believe will keep us alive(fight or flight) or help ensure that our genes pass on to the next generation,can and will be bought on a whim.
 That £500 vacuum cleaner will protect me and my family from germs and possibility of illness or worse.
 And what about that £100 designer, leather belt.
 Surely that must help me pass on my genes right?
 Sorry, but this is how our brains really work.

-So what can we all do to keep temptation at bay, and our money in our wallets and purses?
+What can we do to keep temptation at bay?

-Thirdly, and this is really powerful and goes against the modern world we have created.
-Always pay cash.
-Because as a species, we hate loss, more than we like gain (ratio of approximately 2:1).
-So the loss of cash (or potential loss) often outweighs the fight, flight or find a mate related gain: The product.
+This is really powerful and goes against the modern world we have created but as a species, we hate loss, more than we like gain (ratio of approximately 2:1).
+So, the loss of cash (or potential loss) often outweighs the fight, flight or find a mate related gain: the product.

-For the past 30 years, Phillip Adcock has analysed shopper and consumer psychology in more than 20 Countries.
-He has worked for leading retailers and brands, advising them how to make their offering more shopper and consumer friendly.
+For the past 30 years, I have analysed shopper and consumer psychology in more than 20 Countries.
+I have worked for leading retailers and brands, advising them how to make their offering more shopper and consumer friendly.
 Quite simply, the easier it is for consumers to shop, the more they like the experience.